shpml/fundamentals/intro.md

 Dear WDI Student,

-Congratulations on joining the Web Development Immersive Remote (WDIr) program at General Assembly!
+Congratulations on joining the Web Development Immersive program at General Assembly!

 Whether you're enrolled to attend classes remotely (WDIr) or on campus, we hope you find WDI to be as rewarding as it is challenging — we can assure you it will be both!
 There are a lot of technical ideas to cover and terms to learn before starting WDI and being unprepared can easily trip you up.
 To make sure you have the proper footing, we've prepared this ebook covering the fundamentals of web-based programming.